 Meatless, Most of the Time.

-Flexitarianism makes eating a whole foods plant-based diet easy for people who otherwise struggle with restrictive diets that eliminate large swaths of foods.
+A flexitarian diet makes eating a whole foods plant-based diet easy for people who otherwise struggle with restrictive diets that eliminate large swaths of foods.
 The strategy is to take baby steps not giant leaps.
-According to research, the number of people who practice some form of flexitarianism, by reducing their consumption of meat, processed foods and refined sugars, is steadily growing.
+According to research, the number of people who practice some form of flexitarian diet, by reducing their consumption of meat, processed foods and refined sugars, is steadily growing.

 Ditch Rules, Build Structure.

-At Splendid Spoon, we help you swap in one vegan meal a day with options for breakfast, lunch and dinner.
+At Splendid Spoon, we help you swap in one vegan meal a day with options for breakfast, lunch, and dinner, helping you with a healthy diet plan.
 It’s one easy shift that’s do-able even if your schedule is hectic and you’re juggling work meetings, exercise classes, date nights or after school pick-ups.
-Building upon that one meal change each day (rather than full days each week) offers more flexibility while maintaining structure that can help you habit change with ease.
+Building upon that 1 plant-based meal change each day (rather than full days each week) offers more flexibility while maintaining structure that can help you habit change with ease.